sondalex/metadatviewer/README.md

 ## Installing the Flatpak package

-The single bundle file <bundle-location.flatpak> can be installed by opening it with the gui-software installer of your linux based distribution or from the gui:
+The single bundle file <bundle-location.flatpak> can be installed by opening it with the gui-software installer of your linux based distribution or from the cli:

 ```console
 [user@desktop metadatviewer]$ flatpak install --user <bundle-location.flatpak>